Michael Cook (diplomat): Personal life

 After becoming engaged in December 1956, Cook married art historian Helen Ibbitson in London and had four children.

-After the couple divorced, Ibbitson relocated to the United States and married legal counsel to the National Gallery of Art Phillip C Jessup Jnr, who became stepfather to Cook's four children.
+After the couple divorced, Ibbitson relocated to the United States and married legal counsel to the National Gallery of Art Phillip C. Jessup Jr.

+Cook married Catriona Juliet Matheson, a law academic, on 10 July 1970, and they had a son and a daughter.

 Cook's daughter Genevieve Cook commenced a two-year relationship with Barack Obama in 1983.

 For his public service, Cook was appointed as an Officer of the Order of Australia (AO) in the 1990 Australia Day Honours.

 Cook died in London on 18 June 2017 at the age of 85.
 A private funeral service was held for Cook but relatives, friends and neighbours were invited to a public gathering at his home on 6 July 2017 to celebrate his life.

 Inexplicably, Cook was posthumously chosen in 2018 to be a "patron of mateship" by Australia's ambassador to the United States Joe Hockey to support bilateral relations.
 Australian historian Frank Bongiorno described the announcement as "really puzzling".